ultraio/docs-blockchain/docs/contracts/NFT Contract/NFT Actions/buy.md

 min_resell_price converted to UOS using 1 min moving average.
 If max_price is less than final price transaction is reverted.

 If promoter_id is set, the account will be added to resale shares list and will have the payment distributed accordingly.
+If not promoter is specified then default promoter will be used specified by Ultra in `saleshrlmcfg` table under a scope of `1` in `default_promoter`.

 Resale shares in the global resale table will be initialized if un-available.